Launch-year 50% off ends July 1. Lock in your discount today before per-course prices update.

 Deconstruct the Syllabus

-Your first step is to obtain the official ITIL syllabus and treat it as your ultimate roadmap.
-Don't let its overall size intimidate you.
-Instead, view it as a collection of distinct topic areas, such as the four dimensions of service management, the service value system, or specific ITIL practices like incident management or change enablement.
+Download the official ITIL syllabus and use it as your primary roadmap.
+The document can seem long, but it is just a list of specific topics you need to master.
+You will find sections on the four dimensions of service management, the service value system, and various ITIL practices like incident management or change enablement.

 Mix Your Study Resources

-• Study Guides and Articles: Sometimes, a well-written blog post or a concise guide can offer a practical shortcut, a clarifying analogy, or a mnemonic that makes a complex idea more memorable.
-For more on this, our guide to ITIL certification exam study tips is packed with proven techniques to optimize your learning.
+• Study Guides and Articles: A short blog post or a clear guide can sometimes explain a concept better than a dense textbook.
+For more specific advice, our guide to ITIL certification exam study tips explains how to improve your memory and study habits.

 Simulate Exam Conditions

-As your official exam date draws nearer, your focus must shift from pure learning to performing effectively under pressure.
-The ITIL 4 Foundation exam, for example, is a timed sprint: you're given 60 minutes to answer 40 multiple-choice questions.
-To pass, you need a score of 65%, which means correctly answering at least 26 questions.
+As your exam date gets closer, you need to practice under the same conditions you will face during the test.
+The ITIL 4 Foundation exam is a fast-paced test: you have 60 minutes to answer 40 multiple-choice questions.
+To pass, you need a score of 65%, which means getting at least 26 answers correct (verify current exam requirements on the PeopleCert site).

 The Real-World Value of Your ITIL Certification